Western Chalukya architecture: Evolution

-The Western Chalukya art evolved in two phases, the first lasting approximately a quarter of a century and the second from the beginning of 11th century until the end of Western Chalukya rule in 1186 CE.
+The Western Chalukya art evolved in two phases, the first lasting approximately a quarter of a century and the second from the beginning of the 11th century until the end of Western Chalukya rule in 1186 CE.
 During the first phase, temples were built in the Aihole-Banashankari-Mahakuta region (situated in the early Chalukya heartland) and Ron in the Gadag district.
 A few provisional workshops built them in Sirval in the Kalaburagi district and Gokak in the Belgaum district.
 The structures at Ron bear similarities to the Rashtrakuta temples in Kuknur in the Koppal district and Mudhol in the Bijapur district, evidence that the same workshops continued their activity under the new Karnata dynasty.
 The mature and latter phase reached its peak at Lakkundi (Lokigundi), a principal seat of the imperial court.
 From the mid-11th century, the artisans from the Lakkundi school moved south of the Tungabhadra River.
 Thus the influence of the Lakkundi school can be seen in some of the temples of the Davangere district, and in the temples at Hirehadagalli and Huvinahadgalli in the Bellary district.

 Influences of Western Chalukya architecture can be discerned in the geographically distant schools of architecture of the Hoysala Empire in southern Karnataka, and the Kakatiya dynasty in present-day Telangana and Andhra Pradesh.
 Sometimes called the Gadag style of architecture, Western Chalukya architecture is considered a precursor to the Hoysala architecture of southern Karnataka.
 This influence occurred because the early builders employed by the Hoysalas came from pronounced centres of medieval Chalukya art.
-Further monuments in this style were built not only by the Western Chalukya kings but, also by their feudal vassals.